Usage

 terminal emulator.
 The detected depth can be accessed through the depth

 property.
-If it can't be detected, Dahlia will fall back to Depth.LOW
+If it can't be detected, Dahlia will fall back to Depth.LOW.
+If

-.
-You can run the Dahlia package with python -m dahlia
+stay None.
+You can run the Dahlia package with python -m dahlia to see your

 current terminal's capabilities.